ursuscamp/ursuscamp.github.io/drafts/credit-ecash-and-check-template-verify.md

 CTV offers a simple scaling solution called [Congestion Control](https://utxos.org/uses/scaling/).
 The typical example use case for these are when exchanges create batch withdrawal transactions in a CTV tree rather than a normal large batch transaction.
 This allow the exchange the commit a UTXO to a output which is small in vbytes but which also guarantees that it can be unrolled over time as the fees ebb and flow.
 The nice thing about this is that your receipt of Bitcoin is confirmed as soon as the CTV output confirms, even if the UTXO isn't spendable yet in the UTXO set.
 Some refer to this as as a vUTXO (virtual UTXO).

-The problem with such a virtual UTXO, while it is secure because it is confirmed, it is not spendable until it is unrolled.
+The issue with such a virtual UTXO is that, while it is secure once confirmed, it remains unspendable until it is unrolled.
 What if in the future due to high fees, it might take a very long time for the trees to unroll.
 Maybe even... years?
 That's a problem, for sure.
 But, also, maybe it's not.

 One option is for the user to specify the output address as a [cold storage Lightning channel](https://utxos.org/uses/batch-channels/) (helpful X thread with adorable visuals can be found [here](https://twitter.com/OwenKemeys/status/1741575353716326835)), which can be revealed to a channel partner at a later time when convenient for the opener.
 This allows a one-way spend of these funds before the UTXO is on-chain.